code-mm/urban-farming-backend/documentation/authentication.md

-# Authentication of devices against the device endpoint
+# Authentication of farms against the farm endpoint

 ## Request of JSON web token
-The device requires a valid device identifier and device secret to successfully receive a JSON web token.
+The farm requires a valid farm identifier and farm secret to successfully receive a JSON web token.
 The identifier consists of an UUID and the secret is an alphanumeric string, special characters are permitted.
-To start the authentication, the device has to send its identifier and secret to the "/authentication/gettoken/device" endpoint.
+To start the authentication, the farm has to send its identifier and secret to the "/authentication/gettoken/farm" endpoint.
 The endpoint requires the HTTP method POST and the content type "application/x-www-form-urlencoded".
-The required form fields are called deviceIdentifier and deviceSecret.
-A possible request could look like "deviceIdentifier=<identifier>&deviceSecret=<secret>", while the <identifier> and <secret> is replaced with its respective values.
+The required form fields are called identifier and secret.
+A possible request could look like "identifier=<identifier>&secret=<secret>", while the <identifier> and <secret> is replaced with its respective values.
-If the authentication was succesful the endpoint responds with HTTP status code 200 and the content type "application/jwt", otherwise a HTTP status code 401 is send.
+If the authentication was successful the endpoint responds with HTTP status code 200 and the content type "application/jwt", otherwise a HTTP status code 401 is send.

 ## Authentication against the device endpoint